William04A/pispeedtest/README.md

 # π-speedtest

-### This branch (the "beta"-branch) contains beta versions of PiSpeedtest that may not be stable.
-All stable releases are in the "master" branch.

 ### - A critical file writing error was found!
 Please update to PiSPeedtest 2.0.1 or higher in order to make sure that you can use PiSpeedtest!
 ### As of the version PiSpeedtest 2.0, the package "beautifulsoup4" is needed in order to use the "check for updates" feature of PiSpeedtest.
 Some users might also ahve to install the "requests" package if it isn´t installed.